Anson Dorrance: Early life

 Dorrance was born in Bombay, India on April 9, 1951, the son of an American oil executive.
 He spent his youth moving with his family throughout Europe and Africa.
 Of all the places he lived, three had particular influences on his later life.
 In Addis Ababa, Ethiopia he met his future wife, M'Liss Gary, the daughter of the U.S. Air Force attache to Ethiopia.
 He attributes his love of soccer to his years living in Kenya.
 He gained his education from the Villa St. Jean International School boarding school, located in Fribourg, Switzerland, where he played soccer for three years and graduated in 1969.

 After graduating from Villa St. Jean, he moved to the United States and attended St. Mary's University in San Antonio, Texas, where he played soccer for a semester.
 He transferred after the fall term to the University of North Carolina.
 There, he was a member of St. Anthony Hall.
 His love of soccer led him to walk onto the school's soccer team, then coached by Marvin Allen, where he was a three time All-ACC player.
 As he transferred from another college, he was ineligible to play during his sophomore year, and only joined the team as a junior in 1971.
 He played as a midfielder, and was team captain in 1973 as a post-senior.
 In 1974, he graduated with a B.A. in English and philosophy.
 That year he also married his childhood sweetheart, M'Liss Gary, with whom he has three children: Michelle, Natalie, and Donovan.
 After graduating, Dorrance was the player-coach of Chapel Hill Soccer Club.

+UNC men's soccer team (1977-1988)

 Under the influence of his father, Dorrance entered North Carolina Central University Law School in 1976, later transferring to the University of North Carolina School of Law.
 That same year, Coach Allen convinced Dorrance to succeed him as the UNC men's soccer coach.
-From 1977 until 1988 Dorrance compiled a 175–65–21 (.708) record with the team.
+From 1977 until 1988 Dorrance compiled a 175–65–21 (.751 winning percentage) record with the men's team.
 His greatest success with the men's team came in 1987 when he led them to the Atlantic Coast Conference tournament championship.
-They beat North Carolina State University 3-2 winning their first ACC tournament.
-They also went to the NCAA Final Four in 1987 losing to Clemson University 4–1 in the semi-final game.
-That same year he also won the NCAA Men's Soccer Coach of the Year.
+They beat North Carolina State University 3-2, winning their first ACC tournament.
+They also went to the NCAA Final Four in 1987, losing to Clemson University 4–1 in the semi-final game.
+That year he also won the NCAA Men's Soccer Coach of the Year.